orcunuso/ocinfo/README.md

 OCinfo runs best with OpenShift 4.4 and 4.5, support for new features of OpenShift 4.6 like OVNKubernetes is on the roadmap.

+It's also well tested with oVirt provider.
+For other providers, this does not mean that OCinfo will not work, but still some unexpected behaviors might occur for provider specific resources like machines.
+Supportability for other infra providers is on the roadmap as well

 ## Installation

 If you have an installed go environment, you can get source code and compile.